REVIEW | Tecno Pouvoir 4 budget smartphone – Newsbytes.PH

 Save for the back fingerprint sensor, which is a relic of 2018 smartphones, the Tecno Pouvoir 4 did its homework in terms of its design.
 While phones at its league retain the large forehead bezel for the front camera, the Pouvoir 4 has an updated dewdrop design.

 The rounded edges are a good touch, especially for a behemoth of a phone.
 This device is advertised as a social media-centric product, and that is evident with the screen and the battery that prioritizes content consumption and extended usage that is undemanding for the processor.
-Although, say goodbye to one-handed mode.
+However, you have to say goodbye to one-handed mode.

 The micro-USB port is excusable, placed in the center between a bottom-firing speaker and a 3.5mm headphone jack.